stagedml/stagedml/README.md

 We show how to run the project in development docker

-1. Clone the repo recursively
+1. Clone the Stagedml repo recursively
    ```
    $ git clone --recursive https://github.com/stagedml/stagedml
    ```